aayla-secura/tes-0MQ/README.md

 1. **Measurement type**

-   Any valid measurement type, see measurement type configuration.
+   Any valid measurement type, see [Measurement type configuration](#window-and-measurement-type-configuration)

    The value is read as an **unsigned** int8.